 During school holidays, children in the UK are at greater risk of hunger and food insecurity.
-Healthy Holidays programmes combining nutritious meals and enriching activities protect children from hunger, as well as the negative physical and mental health impacts it brings in its wake.
+Healthy Holidays programmes combine nutritious meals and enriching activities to protect children from hunger, as well as the negative physical and mental health impacts it brings in its wake.

 - 3 million children are at risk of hunger during the school holidays.

 - The loss of free school meals during the holidays costs a family £30-40 per week.

 - For children in poorer areas we see spelling skills decline or stagnate over the summer holidays, taking weeks to make up for the learning loss.

 - 19% of children under 15 live with someone who is food insecure.